thamrongvorakul/tvv_provision/README.md

 - To initial mongoDB on DB Instance with Docker

 ### How to execute the Ansible
-1. cd to terraform/production directory
+1. cd to ansible directory
 2. for running the playbook, run the command below
 ```sh
 bash workspace_ansible_playbook production tvv initial_app.yml